IuliiaKonovalova/school_app/README.md

 ### Local deployment

 *Note:*
-  - This project requires install all the requirements:
+  - This project requires to install all the requirements:
   - Open the terminal window and type:
   - `pip3 install -r requirements.txt`